I'm a Celebrity... South Africa series 1

 The first series of I'm a Celebrity...South Africa began airing on ITV on 24 April 2023.
 Ant & Dec presented the series, which was pre-recorded between September and October 2022.

 On 12 May 2023, series 6 runner-up Myleene Klass was crowned winner of the series after defeating series 16 campmate Jordan Banjo in the final survival trial, who ultimately finished as runner-up.
+A few days later, Klass revealed that she'd donated her £100,000 winning fee to the charity Save the Children in which she has served as an ambassador for over a decade.

 Production

 In April 2022, several news outlets reported that ITV had commissioned an "All-Stars" spin-off series of the show to be pre-recorded in South Africa, featuring former campmates that had competed in the series.
 ITV later confirmed the reports in September 2022, with filming beginning the same month and was completed prior to the beginning of the twenty-second regular series.
+The spin-off series was accompanied by an official podcast, this was hosted by series 16 winner Scarlett Moffatt and series 22 campmate Seann Walsh.

 Celebrities

 The original line-up was announced on 25 March 2023.
 Gillian McKeith entered the camp on the evening of Day 1.
 Andy Whyment, Georgia "Toff" Toffolo and Myleene Klass entered on Day 3.
 Dean Gaffney and Joe Swash entered on Day 7.

 On 15 April, over a week prior to the show's launch, it was announced that Janice Dickinson had suffered a head injury while filming the pre-recorded series, and had to be taken to hospital.
 She was later forced to withdraw from the show due to her injuries in scenes that aired on 8 May.
+In September 2025, it was reported that she had sued ITV over the fall and injuries sustained.